 - Must attend school the day of the game, and

-Any student that is academically ineligible for the winter sport tryouts will remain ineligible for the entire winter season.Students must complete and turn in the following forms before trying out for a sport team:* Virginia High School League Physical Form* Emergency Medical Form* Acknowledgement of Risk/Parent Consent Form/Insurance Notification*LCPS Athletic Training Rules/Acknowledgement of Athletic Handbook Rules and Regulations*Concussion Protocol/ImPAct Testing Signature Page
+Any student that is academically ineligible for the winter sports tryouts will remain ineligible for the entire winter season.Students must complete and turn in the following forms before trying out for a sports team:* Virginia High School League Physical Form* Emergency Medical Form* Acknowledgement of Risk/Parent Consent Form/Insurance Notification*LCPS Athletic Training Rules/Acknowledgement of Athletic Handbook Rules and Regulations*Concussion Protocol/ImPAct Testing Signature Page

-- Eighth grade students who become 14 years of age by September 1 are eligible for sub-varsity athletics at the high school they would attend.
+- Eighth-grade students who become 14 years of age by August 1 are eligible for sub-varsity athletics at the high school they would attend.